DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 They only just met recently, but Kai already got impression that at his core, staff officer was both strong and intelligent soldier.

-"He shared information on front with foreign gods and their army preparations, without trying to hide anything.
+"He shared information on front with sidhes and their army preparations, without trying to hide anything.
 Staff officer...
 I think he actually was really looking forward for Jeanne's assistance."

 "Staff officer you say?"